 It’s a simple reality that anyone who comes into contact with you or your employees while you’re conducting business can file a claim or lawsuit against you for any number of reasons — from physical injuries to wrongful termination.

 Because every Farmers agent is also a small business owner, each one has an understanding of some challenges faced by small businesses like yours.
-They can offer insights and discuss insurance options as you choose customizable coverage options for your company.
+They can offer insights and discuss commercial general liability insurance options as you choose customizable coverage options for your company.

 A customer trips on a fixture at your business and is injured.

 Premises and operations insurance can help with hospital bills and damages — as well as coverage for your business if the customer sues for negligence.

 A former client files and wins a lawsuit over work performed by your company.